01 of 09

-- Zigzag one edge of each interior flap section and optional pocket section.
-(An edge that is the height of the book.)
+- Zigzag one edge—the height of the book—of each interior flap section and optional pocket section.

-- Fold under 1/2" at the zigzagged edges and stitch in place.
+- Fold under 1/2 inch at the zigzagged edges and stitch in place.

 - Align the raw edges of the interior flap and optional pocket, placing both sections right side up.
 Baste them together.